The 2019 CNFC conference is taking place June 14 to 16 in Vancouver at UBC’s Point Grey Campus.

 PROFESSIONAL WRITING CONSULTATIONS

 Looking for a professional evaluation of your writing?
 This is your chance!
 Send us your nonfiction writing (maximum 3000 words), and we will pair you with an experienced editor/writing teacher, who will read your pages in advance and give you 15 minutes of feedback on your writing at our conference.
 The cost is $50.
-Send us your work to email@example.com by April 30.
+Send us your work to email@example.com by May 7 (new deadline).
 For more info and to register, click here.

 KEYNOTE ADDRESS: Helen Humphreys

 Hear one of Canada’s most celebrated and beloved fiction writers talk about why she is moving her writing away from fiction towards hybrid and nonfiction forms of storytelling.